michaelkoller/vacesimulator/README.md

 * Use knives and the grater to cut any food item into smaller pieces

 ## How to HUD
-* Click X on the right controller to toggle the MPII 2 Cooking dataset recipe collection
+* Click center on the trackpad of the right controller to toggle the MPII 2 Cooking dataset recipe collection
 * Click up and down on the right controller trackpad to select a recipe
-* Click on the right controller right to show the next step of the recipe, left to show the previous step of the recipe
+* Click right on the trackpad to show the next step of the recipe, left to show the previous step of the recipe
 ![HUD visuals](readme-resources/hud.gif)

 ## How to Record Samples
-* When ready, click Y on the right controller, and then again to stop the recording
+* When ready, click the menu button on the right controller, and then again to stop the recording

 ## How to Postprocess
 * Stop the play mode after recording one or more samples, then put a check on "Playback" in the inspector of the Manager game object, and press play again.
 Post-processing is slower than real time.